opekope2/PluginTemplate/README.md

 - You can delete the projects you don't need.
 If you want only a single project, then move over what is in the Shared one, then you can delete Shared.

+- When building outside an IDE and adding files to the shared project, make sure to manually add them in `Shared/Shared.projitems`.
+Otherwise, they won't be compiled and you won't understand why it won't load the patches.

 ### Torch plugin

 - For Torch plugins see also the official